Tod’s Point: Why it’s the Best Location for Family Beach Sessions in Greenwich, CT

 Gorgeous, Sun-filled Family Portraits on the Beach

-At Forty Seven Moments, we believe that a family beach session is about far more than a perfect portrait against a scenic backdrop.
-Although that is definitely a plus!
-It’s about capturing the connection between you (a busy mom) and your family.
-It’s a time to slow down, hold hands and interact with one another.
-We allow our clients to fully relax, take it in and not feel pressure to get the “perfect shot”.
+At Forty Seven Moments, we believe that a family beach session in Greenwich, CT is about far more than a perfect portrait against a scenic backdrop—although that is definitely a plus.
+It’s about capturing the connection between you, a busy mom, and your family.
+It’s a time to slow down, hold hands, and truly interact with one another.
+We create space for our clients to fully relax, take it all in, and never feel pressure to get the “perfect shot.”.

 Choosing the right location for these memories is an art form in itself.
 While the Gold Coast offers no shortage of beauty, Tod’s Point (Greenwich Point Park) remains our premier choice for families seeking an elevated, timeless aesthetic.
 With its unique blend of rugged New England shoreline, sun-bleached dune grass, and panoramic views that stretch toward the Manhattan skyline, it provides a canvas that feels both vast and deeply intimate.